- What is OSHA and what is its purpose?

 - What does it mean for my business?

 Introduction to OSHA answers these questions and many more.
-The National Safety Council created this course as part of our Certificate in OSHA Compliance training program.
-Taken alone, it helps you understand your rights and responsibilities under the OSH Act.
-Taken with any of our 13 compliance seminars, it provides a solid foundation of compliance knowledge: What it takes to comply with OSHA regulations, and how to avoid citations.
+Taken alone, this course helps you understand your rights and responsibilities under the OSH Act.
+Taken with any of the 13 compliance seminars, it provides a solid foundation of compliance knowledge: What it takes to comply with OSHA regulations, and how to avoid citations.

 The course covers: